Joining the Society

 To receive a tax receipt, please contact our Membership Team and we will be happy to oblige.
 You should receive your receipt within two working days of your request.

 We offer Members a 50% reduction for one year’s subscription.
-This reduction is applied to your next subscription payment – if you inform us that you are going on maternity leave in July 2019, then the reduction will apply to your 2020 Membership.
+This reduction is applied to your next subscription payment – if you inform us that you are going on parental leave in July 2019, then the reduction will apply to your 2020 Membership.

 Please note that this reduction cannot be applied retrospectively; we ask that you inform us before or during your maternity leave.